Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Introduction

 \subsection{Organization of the Manuscript}

-The remainder of this paper is organized as follows. \cref{sec:sys} presents modeling approaches for \gls{abk:amod} systems. \cref{sec:operation-all} discusses key operational challenges. \cref{sec:algo} reviews algorithmic techniques used to address these challenges. \cref{sec:assumption} outlines foundational assumptions about system dynamics and their implications for research applicability.
+The remainder of this paper is organized as follows. \cref{sec:sys} presents modeling approaches for \gls{abk:amod} systems. \cref{sec:operation-all} discusses key operational challenges. \cref{sec:algo} reviews algorithmic techniques used to address these challenges. \cref{sec:assumption} outlines foundational assumptions about system dynamics and their implications for research applicability. \cref{sec:evaluation} summarizes the metrics often used for benmarking.
 Furthermore, \cref{sec:experiment} details best practices for experimental design and documentation. \cref{sec:interaction} then explores studies on interactions between \gls{abk:amod} systems and infrastructures.
 Finally, \cref{sec:conclusion} concludes the work with a reproducibility checklist as a reference for future research.